cloudflare/cloudflare-docs/products/workers/src/content/tutorials/build-a-slackbot/index.md

 First, import the `Router` class from `router.js`.

 In `handleRequest`, instantiate a new instance of `Router`, setting it to the variable `r`.
-The `Router` class makes use of a few functions to allow you to quickly and easily set up request handling.
-The `post` method, as you might expect, takes in a path string, and a function handler, to say “when a client sends an HTTP `POST` to the path `/lookup`, call the `lookup` function”.
+The `Router` class makes use of a few functions to quickly and easily handle requests.
+The `post` method takes in a path string and a function handler.
+This indicates “when a client sends an HTTP `POST` to the path `/lookup`, call the `lookup` function”.

 There are two `POST` routes to handle: `/lookup` and `/webhook`.
 These new routes will point to corresponding functions, `lookup` and `webhook` — the two function handlers that you will set up soon.